 Making Money as a Christian Blogger

 There are many ways to monetize a Christian blog but the most important thing to remember is to keep God as the priority in your blogging.
 The finance part should never be the primary focus!
 Always treat your audience with respect by never promoting stuff just to promote it.
 Provide solid value in anything you offer through your blog content.
-Always do your research on anything you intend to promote or recommend.
-Even better, recommend products or services that you’ve actually used or tried out your self so you can write about your experience with it.
-Your goal should always be to offer tools to help them in their journey as it pertains to your blog.

 Connect with other Christian bloggers and find opportunities to support them by trying and recommending any products or services that they offer.
-You can visit our Resources for Christian Women and find that many of the resources listed there offer affiliate programs.
-These cover a variety of Christian blogging niches.